PaimaStudios/PRC/PRCS/prc-3.md

 ## Abstract

-Allows tradability of game state directly on popular networks helps achieve a lot more composability and liquidity than would otherwise be possible.
+Allowing tradability of game state directly on popular networks helps achieve a lot more composability and liquidity than would otherwise be possible.
 This standard helps define how to define NFTs in different chains without introducing centralization, lowered security or wait times for finality.

 ## Motivation